 As a matter of fact, a recent YouGov survey found that 36% of Brits working from home regularly switch to their mobile network to stay online – with 61% saying it’s made the working experience better.

-With remote working becoming more common, businesses will need to take into account how their mobile service can support their remote employees’ communications and data speed.
+With remote working becoming more common, firms will need to take into account how their business mobile services can support their remote employees’ communications and data speed.

 86% of employees identify their employer as the most responsible for ensuring a better working world after the pandemic – providing reliable mobile connectivity will also be down to the employer, and its impact on the workforce shouldn’t be underestimated.